-Led by Museum Mammalogist Scott Tremor, a collaboration of more than 45 biologists is about to fill this gap with the San Diego County Mammal Atlas, which will be released in mid-December 2017.
+Led by Museum Mammalogist Scott Tremor, a collaboration of more than 45 biologists is about to fill this gap with the San Diego County Mammal Atlas, which was released in December 2017.
 This book covers the biology of all 122 species—91 terrestrial species and 31 inshore marine visitors—known to have occurred here during recorded history (since 1769).

 The Mammal Atlas’ introductory chapters encompass an overview of mammals as a class, a history of mammalogy in San Diego County, and a review of the regional conservation issues mammals currently face.
 A list of fossil mammals from San Diego County helps put the current mammal fauna in its evolutionary context.

 Accounts of each species include identification, distribution, habitats, and aspects of natural history such as diet, reproduction, space use, activity patterns, predators, and behavior.
 They address the conservation issues each species faces in the county, including urbanization, habitat fragmentation, and the increased prevalence of wildfire.
 Techniques for detecting or surveying the species in the field are discussed, and key topics for future research are highlighted.